-Once the investigation begins, the goal is health and safety and sometimes, oh, Sweet Lord, people actually care and speak honestly, and we are able to agree to a plan of action.
-That is so refreshing!
+Once the investigation begins, the goal is health and safety.
+Then I pray.
+"Oh, Sweet Lord, please let people actually care and speak honestly and agree to a plan of action."

+When my prayer is answered, it is so refreshing!
 What is reasonable?
 What can be done within a certain timeframe?
 Okay, we have a plan.
 Let's agree to it and put it in writing.

-Then, there are other times when people don't tell the truth, or they don't follow-through.
+Then, there are other times when people don't tell the truth or they don't follow through.
 Maybe more chances and more time are given; it depends on the situation.
 Who is at risk?
 What is the danger?
 If there is an imminent health threat, well, we can't dawdle.
 We need action.